-New Zealand has never been better connected globally and while it is considered a niche visitor destination due to its remote location, the effects of several consecutive years of significant residential population growth, increasing domestic travel and strong international visitation are now being felt across the country.
+New Zealand has never been better connected globally and while it is considered a niche visitor destination due to its remote location, the effects of several consecutive years of significant residential population growth increasing domestic travel and strong international visitation are now being felt across the country.
 Visitor growth has been primarily driven by increases in domestic and international air capacity, competitive pricing and New Zealand's reputation as a beautiful, safe and friendly destination which offers world-class experiences.
 The Southern Lakes region in particular is considered an attractive place to live, work and play with strong visitor demand and a residential population that is growing at a higher rate than most of the rest of the country.
 Businesses, large and small, are also investing in expanding and diversifying their product offerings.
 Tourism remains the primary business sector in the region and over the past year various tourism operators have announced major expansion plans of more than \$200 million.
 A further \$900 million worth of infrastructure projects which support tourism are also underway, particularly in Queenstown.

 Queenstown and Wanaka airports are part of a national network of critical infrastructure assets which connect residents and visitors to the Southern Lakes region.
 QAC is responsible for managing these strategic assets on behalf of its two shareholders to ensure they are financially viable and sustainable, generate appropriate returns on assets, and contribute to the region's economic development and the wellbeing of its communities.
+To achieve this, we must continue to plan long-term for sustainable growth and appropriately invest in infrastructure ahead of the curve to maintain the highest levels of safety, efficiency and customer service.

-We are conscious of the need to manage future airport growth in a manner that is consistent with our sustainability framework and that adheres to our guiding principles of sustainable, adaptable, affordable and memorable.
-Our ongoing work with, and support of, the communities across the Southern Lakes region is underpinned by a mindfulness of our social licence to operate and a commitment to social, economic and environmental sustainability through the Company's sustainability framework which guides our thinking in this space.
-We are committed to being a good neighbour and working with others to align long-term planning initiatives, address destination infrastructure constraints and find solutions to local social issues.
+While we continue to shape our long-term plans, we are conscious that we need to manage future airport growth in a sustainable manner.
+Our ongoing work with, and support of, the communities across the Southern Lakes region is underpinned by a mindfulness of our social licence to operate and a commitment to social, economic and environmental sustainability.
+We are committed to being a good neighbour and working with others to align long-term planning initiatives address destination infrastructure constraints and find solutions to local social issues.